nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Hydra Marsh

-- Take the path on the left side of the screen up to the ... branches?
+- Take the path on the left side of the screen up to the ...branches?
 Head left and go fight Beeba.
 - Avoid middle of chest area after picking up item to skip text.
 Take route up and to the right.
 - Go back to the area before the chest you picked up, and then re-enter to fight BubbaBeeba.
 - Enter the next screen, and go next to the beeba and call the Wingapede.

 #### Beeba / BubbaBeeba